flipe-rodrigues/toso2021-reanalysis/README.md

 ### toso2021_rasters.m

 ### toso2021_PCA.m
-- Plots average activity alinged to _T2_ onset and conditioned on _I2_ projected onto the subspace defined by its first 3 principal components (PC);
+- Plots activity aligned to the onset of _T2_ and conditioned on _I2_ projected onto the subspace defined by its first 3 principal components (PCs);
 <img src="panels/pc_trajectories_i2.svg" width="500"/>

 - Plots the same data from above but projected onto individual PCs;